Christmas 2013 more equipment reviews

 Canon Lenses top

 My favorite Canon tele is the Canon 70-200mm f/4 L IS.
-It's the sharpest zoom I've ever used of any brand, and it's small and light.
-The f/2.8 Canon teles are for 35mm film; the higher ISO speeds of digital make carrying all that weight for an extra stop silly.
+It's ultra sharp, extremely well made, has image stabilization for hand-held shots in the dark, and it's small and light.
+The f/2.8 Canon teles are for 35mm film; the higher ISO speeds of digital make carrying all that weight for one extra stop foolish.

 Costlier options top